mRoBiAlWwww/rickyandmortry/README.md

 ## <a name="introduction"></a> Introduction :

 This is a simple application for getting to know characters from the Rick and Morty cartoon, where users can search for characters, view character details, and add them to their favorites.
-This application is built using Flutter with BLoC/Cubit as the state management approach and follows Clean Architecture principles.
+This application is built using Flutter with BLoC/Cubit as the state management and follows Clean Architecture principles.
 It is also powered by the Rick and Morty API (rickandmortyapi.com).

 ## Table of Contents